I Was Injured at Work. What Are My Legal Rights?

 Understand your legal options—including your right to file a workers' compensation claim—if you've been injured on the job.

-Updated by , J.D. · University of San Francisco School of Law
+Updated by , J.D.
+University of San Francisco School of Law

-The first thing to do when it comes to to protecting your rights is to report your injury to your employer.
+The first thing to do when it comes to protecting your rights is to report your injury to your employer.
 Most states require that you report your injury within a certain period of time, typically the same day or within a few days of the incident.
 The sooner the better.
 Learn more about what happens when you're late reporting a workplace injury.

 The next step you can take to protect your rights is to file a workers' compensation claim with the workers' compensation court or industrial court in your state.
-This puts your employer, the court and your employer's insurance company on formal notice of your injury.
+This puts your employer, the court, and your employer's insurance company on formal notice of your injury.

 Once your claim is filed, certain automatic protections are immediately put in place, and we'll look at those in the next section.